chrisclark/blog/content/llm-powered-django-admin-fields.md

 *Note*: All relevant code can be found in the corresponding [Github repo](https://github.com/chrisclark/django-llm-fields).

-I work at Grove -- and ecommerce company that sells thousands of different products.
+I work at [Grove Collaborative](https://www.grove.co) -- an ecommerce company that sells thousands of different products.
 We use Django and the Django admin as our product information system to manage, among other things, all of the copy on our Product Detail Pages (PDPs).
 In order to more efficiently and consistently write copy for different PDP sections, we integrated ChatGPT directly into the Django Admin.

-While not *quite* encapsulated enough to make it standalone Django plugin, the code is generic enough to quickly integrate ChatGPT with any Django text field, and provides a number of affordances to Django admin users to modify and test the underlying prompts.
+While not *quite* encapsulated enough to make it a standalone Django plugin, [the code](https://github.com/chrisclark/django-llm-fields) is generic enough to quickly integrate ChatGPT with any Django text field, and provides a number of affordances to Django admin users to modify and test the underlying prompts.

 ## What we did

 In short, we now have little buttons next to Django Admin text fields that will generate copy according to a specific prompt and data payload.
-For example, we have a section on our PDPs titled "Why we believe in this product".
-That's an attribute on the Product model called `why_we_believe`.
+For example, we have a section on our PDPs titled "Why we believe in this product", backed by an attribute on the Product model called `why_we_believe`.
 In the Django Admin, when viewing a Product model, there is a button that our merchandising team can use to populate the field.
 The text is editable and reviewable; ChatGPT provides initial copy, but humans are still very much in the loop.

 ![llm-django-field]({static}/images/gpt-django-textarea.png)